 Who’s in Charge Here?

 You probably covered this a long time ago.
 Hopefully.
 But things change.
 You obviously know the primary people working on your account day-to-day.
 But how do things work in the shop day-to-day?
 What’s the reporting structure like?
-How are tasks trafficked?
+How are tasks communicated and moved through the shop?
 Is there someone determining which projects take priority over others?
 With every account, there are keymasters and gatekeepers.
 Make sure you know who they are.

 Who Is Your Ideal Client?